liborty/random/README.md

 The results wrapped within all three return types: `Rnum,Rv,Rvv` can all be pattern extracted as needed with `if let`.

-Alternatively, for convenience, they can now all be extracted with supplied `get` functions, which just throw panic when the inner type is not found:
+Alternatively, for convenience, they can all be extracted with supplied `get` functions.
+Their names follow this convention: `get+()|v|vv+end_type`.
+They just throw panic when the correct inner type is not found:

 ```rust
 // the following line tests 'getvi64()'